0

 A written appeal, describing the grounds for appeal and the desired remedy, needs to be sent to the Chair of the Colorado Creative Industries Council no later than three weeks after you receive a denial notice.
 The Council will reconsider its decision at its next regularly scheduled meeting.
 Unhappiness with a denial is not grounds for an appeal.

-• does not notify the Colorado Creative Industries of significant management changes or instances of fraud or embezzlement
+• Does not notify the CCI of significant management changes or instances of fraud or embezzlement.

-• fails to comply with the grant award requirements
+• Fails to comply with the terms of the grant award requirements.

 Panelists include artists, arts administrators, and community leaders who represent diverse geographic, ethnic, philosophical, and aesthetic perspectives.

-Learn about the panelist experience through video interviews with past reviewers.
+Learn about the panelist experience through video interviews (YouTube) with past reviewers.

 Panelists review Colorado Creates Grant applications with: